 When it comes to treating chronic insomnia there are several approaches.

-They're also likely to treat your insomnia with short-term sleep aids.
+They are also likely to treat your insomnia with short-term sleep aids.

-The longer-term solution is to modify your sleep habits and to determine the underlying cause of your insomnia.
+The longer-term solution is to modify your sleep habits and determine the underlying cause of your insomnia.

 -It can and quite often does, interfere with a good sound sleep.

-Insomnia treatments begin with good sleep hygiene.
+Insomnia treatments start with good sleep hygiene.

 -How well you slept last night has a huge impact on how you feel, both emotionally and physically, and on how you perform throughout your day.

 If you’re having a hard time getting yourself to sleep lately, try applying some of the lifestyle changes in the following list of changes, for a little insomnia self-help.

 #1 Exercise -The first recommendation by most physicians, will more often than not be ...daily exercise.
 This one simple addition may often cure insomnia, or at least help.
 (Many other health ailments as well.)